© An andalusian dog. Photogram Luis Buñuel. 1929

 © Annie Leibovitz

-The image is the photographer’s form of expression and for the person who ejoys it is a visual experience.
-The photographs must be contemplated and for this the must be a balance, a synchronization with the captured image and with the viewer.
+The image is the photographer’s way of expressing and for the person who enjoys it is a visual experience.
+The photographs must be contemplated and for this, there must be a balance, a synchronization with the captured image and the viewer.
 Make the invisible visible.

-Neither Ansel Adams, Henri Cartier-Bresson, Cristina Garcia Rodero, Bárbara Traver… or many other artist use watermark.
-In contemporary photography it never appears, therefore you as a person who creates and expresses himself through images, you can ask yourself the following question:
+Neither Ansel Adams, Henri Cartier-Bresson, Cristina Garcia Rodero, Bárbara Traver nor many other artists use watermarks.
+In contemporary photography it never appears, therefore, as a person who creates and expresses themselves through images, you can ask yourself the following question:

 Is it important what I tell or express with my photograph or is it important that my name appears?